-Assembly Bill 540 (AB 540) permits exemption from paying non-resident tuition for certain eligible California high school graduates.
+Assembly Bill 540 (AB 540) permits exemption from paying non-resident tuition fees for certain eligible California high school graduates.

 For information about how and when to submit the AB 540 affidavit, contact the Office of Admission at firstname.lastname@example.org.

-Or, if you or your family have taken steps to obtain or legalize your status (e.g. permanent resident, asylum, family unity program, etc.), you may also apply for in-state tuition under California Community College Title 5, Chapter 2 “Residency Regulations and Requirements for Undocumented Aliens” 2.22.
-Through this process you would then be eligible for state aid, provided you meet any additional requirements set forth by those programs (e.g. Low income.)
+Or, if you or your family have taken steps to obtain or legalize your status (e.g. permanent resident, asylum, family unity program, etc.), you may also apply for in-state tuition fees under California Community College Title 5, Chapter 2 “Residency Regulations and Requirements for Undocumented Aliens” 2.22.
+Through this process you would then be eligible for state aid, provided you meet any additional requirements set forth by those programs (for example, Low income.)

 The following are required for AB 540 eligibility: